JetBrains-Research/KEEPs/KEEP.md

 ## Problem statement

-The problem addressed in this KEEP is the support on the language level for error handling in a way similar to `Either` in several languages or `Result` that is already presented in Kotlin.
-The difference is that we would like to have a more lightweight, flexible solution with more language-level support.
+### Overview

+In this KEEP, we propose a new way of error-handling supported on the language level in Kotlin.
+It is expected to cover cases similar to those covered by `Either` in different languages.

+It is possible to express full-power `Either` in Kotlin using sealed classes.
+Moreover, there is already a `Result` class in the standard library that have a similar purpose but limited to `Throwable` as errors.
+The advantage of the proposed feature over these approaches is that it has better language support, flexibility and performance.

 ### Covered use-cases

-Let's review the main use-cases for such a feature.

 #### In-place tags